The average child asks approximately 300 questions a day. Our little ones asked questions about the natural world around them like these:

 Thankfully there are amazing resources to stimulate that brain-building curiosity.
 Your children will have fun outdoors in nature, become more observant and make many fascinating discoveries.
 They will increase their scientific knowledge and vocabulary, hone their artistic and practical skills and begin what will hopefully be a lifelong journey to learn more about the the gift of our world.

-These nature and science books are perfect for read-aloud, working into reading and homeschooling.
 It is impossible to give accurate age categories, so please check out the age level in the reviews.

-Science and Nature Books, K-Gr.
-2
+Science & Nature Books, Kindergarten thru Grade 2

 Fireflies In the Night by Judy Hawes (Stage 1)